coltorapps/builder/apps/docs/src/app/docs/builder-store/page.md

 ## Creating a builder store

-The `createBuilderStore` method is utilized to establish a builder store based on one of your custom builders.
+The `createBuilderStore` method is utilized to create a builder store based on one of your custom builders.

 In most cases, you won't need to use the `createBuilderStore` method directly.
 Instead, you will mostly utilize the `useBuilderStore` from `@basebuilder/react`, which essentially creates the builder store for you.